 The Ontario Coalition for Abortion Clinics (OCAC) was started in 1982 by women health care workers from the Immigrant Women’s Health Centre, Hassle Free Clinic, and the Birth Control and VD Information Centre in Toronto.
-The coalition was founded on the idea that women have the right to control their bodies.
-This means the right to choose if and when to have children, and it means the right to safe, free abortions.
+It redefined what was meant by the right to choose.
+It stated clearly that to have real choices in our lives we need decent jobs, childcare, employment equity, the right to live freely and openly no matter our sexuality, the right to have the children we choose to have, an end to forced or coerced sterilization, racial and sexual harassment and of course the right to full access to free abortion.

 From 1969 to 1988 women could only receive an abortion in Canada if a Therapeutic Abortion Committe composed of three doctors at a hospital decided her life or health was in danger.
 Most hospitals didn’t set up such committees, and for those that did it could take up to 6-8 weeks to process an application.
 There was access, but it was very privileged access.
 For young women, immigrant women, women of colour, poor women, rural women, those on reserves and so many more it was extremely difficult.